bryonymoody/PolyChron/docs/using/prior-elicitation.md

 - `abutting` relationships must place the left and right hand edges next to one another (`±15` pixels)
 - `gap` relationships have a gap of at least `15` pixels between horizontal edges of the boxes
 - `overlap` relationships have a horizontal overlap of at least `15` pixels.

+Boxes will be initially placed in the correct order based on the provided group before-after relationships, and if the relationship type was also provided the correct initial `abutting`/`gap`/`overlap` relationship.

 When the user is happy with their placement of boxes, they can click `Confirm Groups`.
 PolyChron will detect the classified relationships and show the user the detected relationship types, both in the table and by re-positioning boxes to the canonical positions for the types of relationships identified.